lcosmo/WL_GPU/README.md

 # WL_GPU

-Gpu implementation of the Weisfeiler-Lehman Graph Kernel.
+GPU implementation of the Weisfeiler-Lehman Graph Kernel.

 Please, cite the following paper if you use this code: